flashwing-04/showtime-website/content/ws23/master/m5-mov.io/future.md

 {{</section>}}

 {{<section title="Seamless integration with external applications">}}
 To enhance the user experience, mov.io will seamlessly integrate with external applications, making it a central hub for productivity and entertainment.
-Integration with popular platforms such as Google Calendar will streamline scheduling and task management within the virtual workspace
+Integration with popular platforms such as Google Calendar will streamline scheduling and task management within the virtual workspace.
 {{</section>}}

 {{<section title="Fun collaborations and interaction">}}
 Beyond the practical, we're exploring partnerships and integrations that add an element of fun and collaboration.
-Imagine interactive features that allow users to engage in virtual team building activities, brainstorming sessions or even friendly competitions within their customised
+Imagine interactive features that allow users to engage in virtual team building activities, brainstorming sessions or even friendly competitions within their customised.
 {{</section>}}